aaaaaa123456789/bsp/specification.md

 ```

 This instruction applies an IPS patch, embedded in the BSP itself (that is, read from patch space), to the current file
 buffer.
-The current file pointer is taken as an offset to be added to all addresses in the IPS patch itself (if this is
+The current file pointer is taken as an offset to be added to all positions in the IPS patch itself (if this is
 undesirable, execute a `seek 0` instruction beforehand), but it is not updated by this instruction.

 The IPS patch is located in patch space, at the address specified by the corresponding argument to the instruction.